-The --exact-split command-line and pragma option causes Agda to raise an error whenever a clause in a definition by pattern matching cannot be made to hold definitionally.
+The --exact-split flag causes Agda to raise an error whenever a clause in a definition by pattern matching cannot be made to hold definitionally.
 Specific clauses can be excluded from this check by means of the {-# CATCHALL #-} pragma.

 For instance, the above definition of max will be rejected when using the --exact-split flag because its second clause does not to hold definitionally.